 Dr. Oluwaseun “Seun” A. Adetayo | Surgeon

-Dr. Adetayo has received over 30 awards, and her work has resulted in over 50 published works and over 60 presentations at national, international, and regional meetings.
+Dr. Adetayo has received over 50 awards, and her work has resulted in over 60 published works and over 80 presentations at national, international, and regional meetings.
 Her published works include peer-reviewed publications in leading journals including Plastic and Reconstructive Surgery, Cleft Palate-Craniofacial Journal, Annals of Plastic Surgery, Journal of Craniofacial Surgery, and Journal of Neurosurgery and Pediatrics, published abstracts, and book chapters.
-She has been featured in various newspaper articles and audiovisuals including The Eastern Echonewspaper, The University of Chicago Chronicle, The University of Chicago Magazine, Medicine on the Midway, Albany Med Today, and Times Union Newspaper.
+She has also been featured in various media outlets—on television, in newspapers and magazines, and in audiovisual formats—such as ABC News, NBC News, The University of Chicago Chronicle, The University of Chicago Magazine, The Eastern Echo Newspaper, Albany Med Today, Times Union Newspaper, Omaha World Herald, Hudson Valley Parent Magazine, Daily Gazette, Medicine on the Midway, and Spectrum News.

-Dr. Adetayo has authored several book chapters including the second edition of Comprehensive Cleft Care, a leading authority text volume on cleft and craniofacial disorders and treatment.
-She also authored a chapter in the Family Companion Guide for education in families with cleft and craniofacial diagnosis.
-She was also the author of the chapter on treatment of zygoma fractures in the textbook Operative Techniques in Plastic Surgery.
-Dr. Adetayo plays an important role in mentoring and education for women in medicine, healthcare, and professional circles.
+Dr. Adetayo has authored several book chapters, including contributions to the second edition of Comprehensive Cleft Care, a leading textbook on cleft and craniofacial disorders and treatment.
+She also contributed to the Family Companion Guide for families navigating cleft and craniofacial diagnoses and authored a chapter on the treatment of zygoma fractures in the textbook Operative Techniques in Plastic Surgery.
+Dr. Adetayo plays a significant role in mentoring and education, especially for women in medicine, healthcare, and professional fields.

-She is active in women in leadership lectures and advocacy.
-She recently served as a speaker for the Synthes collaboration with Johnson & Johnson Company on Improving Cultural Competence and Ethnic Diversity in Healthcare, and was one of four selected panelist speakers on Pioneering Women in Reconstructive Surgery International Program by L’Oreal in conjunction with Resurge International.
-She was a speaker at the 2019 Healthcare Finance Management Association (HFMA) annual Women In Leadership Conference.
+She is actively involved in advocacy and leadership development for women, served as a guest speaker for various national initiatives such as the Synthes collaboration with Johnson & Johnson Company on Improving Cultural Competence and Ethnic Diversity in Healthcare, Pioneering Women in Reconstructive Surgery International Program by L’Oreal in conjunction with Resurge International, the Healthcare Finance Management Association (HFMA) annual Women In Leadership Conference, and several other community engagement and international invited speaker appearances.

-Dr. Adetayo is originally from Nigeria in West Africa and has risen to become one of very few female, international, black women in academic plastic surgery in the United States.
-Although her journey has been arduous, she did not waiver in her commitment and dedication to bringing top-notch care to her patients and their families.
+Originally from Nigeria in West Africa, Dr. Adetayo has become one of the very few international Black women in academic plastic surgery in the United States.
+Although her journey has been arduous, she has not wavered in her commitment to providing top-tier care to her patients, their families, healthcare professionals, and her community.

 She enjoys traveling, trying new cuisines, dancing, arts, learning about new cultures, and spending time with her parents and siblings.
 Her humanitarian work has taken her to different countries including Cuba, Haiti, Nigeria, Peru, and Zimbabwe for medical and surgical mission trips.